-Why is there a difference in the minimum investment required from a venture capital fund or an angel investor group?
+Why is there a different minimum investment from a venture capital fund and an angel investor group?

-Minimum investment amounts were determined based on consultation with industry associations and represent typical investment amounts in each industry.
+Minimum investment amounts are determined based on consultation with industry associations and represent typical investment amounts in each industry.

 Answers others found useful

 - What is the minimum investment that I need to apply through the Start-up Visa Program?

 - How can I qualify to get a Start-up Visa?

 - How much money will I need to show that I can cover living expenses when I get to Canada?

 - How can I get support from a designated organization?

 - Do I have to invest my own money if I want to apply through the Start-up Visa Program?